pietekeann/car-filter-app/README.md

 This application links to the Vehicle API provided by NHTSA: https://vpic.nhtsa.dot.gov/api/.

-To filter data use the ### `car make` Car Make Input, the Dropdown Box for Car Type and choose a Year with the Slider.
+To filter data use the `car make`, `car type`, `year slider` inputs which will dynamically contact the API to retrieve data.

 If no input is present for the Car Make it will default to the last made query.